triton-inference-server/client/README.md

 libraries.
 Ask questions or report problems in the main Triton [issues page](https://github.com/triton-inference-server/server/issues).

-The provided client libaries are:
+The provided client libraries are:

 * [C++ and Python APIs](#client-library-apis) that make it easy to communicate with Triton from your C++ or Python application.
 Using